SubhrajeetSikdar/Blood-Bank-Management-System/README.md

 - [List any dependencies or prerequisites required to run the software]

 ## Contributing
 - Contributions are welcome!
-If you'd like to contribute to this project, please follow our [Contribution Guidelines](CONTRIBUTING.md).
+If you'd like to contribute to this project, please follow our [Code with C].

 ## License
 - This project is licensed under the [Subhrajeet Sikdar].

 ## Acknowledgments
-- [Any acknowledgments or credits to individuals or organizations that contributed to the project]
+- Code With C